Starbucks Bulletproof Coffee

-While you can brew up a satisfying cup of bulletproof coffee at home, it’s not so easy to grab your bulletproof breakfast brew or quick keto pick-me-up while you’re out and about.
+While you can brew a satisfying cup of bulletproof coffee at home, it’s not easy to grab your bulletproof breakfast brew or quick keto pick-me-up while you’re out and about.

-Even Starbucks hasn’t seized the opportunity to serve the 12 million Americans who follow a keto diet every year, by adding bulletproof coffee to its menu.
+Even Starbucks hasn’t seized the opportunity to serve the 12 million Americans who follow a keto diet yearly by adding bulletproof coffee to its menu.

-Don’t worry though, in this article we’ll show you a couple of ways to get a Starbucks bulletproof coffee, even though it’s not on the menu.
+Don’t worry; we’ll show you some ways to get a Starbucks bulletproof coffee, even if it’s not on the menu.

 How Do You Order Starbucks Bulletproof Coffee?

-Now that you know that Starbucks bulletproof coffee isn’t an actual menu item, how do you get your hands on a bulletproof coffee at Starbucks?
+Unfortunately, Starbucks bulletproof coffee isn’t an actual menu item.
+So, how do you get your hands on a bulletproof coffee at Starbucks?

 All you need to do is order a cup of regular black filter coffee with a couple of pats of butter on the side.